Chapter 9: Inside the Wall

 “You umm… you look pretty in that… Yeah, I don’t focus on one subject.
 That’s for people going into a field.
 I want to teach younger kids who still have to learn all the subjects before they can choose a focus.”
 He was staring at me the whole time, and I was actually starting to feel uncomfortable from his gaze.

 Finally he looked away to look around the room.
 “Do you like the room?
 And the clothing?
-Lisa said she suggested that some dresses were put in the wardrobe because you might be more comfortable in them.
+Lisa told me she suggested that some dresses were put in the wardrobe because you might be more comfortable in them.
 The room is just one our unused rooms for single people.
 I hope you like the color blue…”

 I shrugged and smiled, “Yeah.
 I..
 I haven’t had anything so beautiful in a long time.
 I like blue well enough.
 Tell your sister thanks.”
 What else did I say?
 Sometimes trying to have a conversation was just hard.